magnomp/tn-calculator-api/README.md

 If you just want to experiment the app and deployment process, I recommend a user with AdministratorAccess policy.

 Next, you must bootstrap CDK on your AWS account, this is as simple as:
+(Not necessary if you already bootstraped and deployed the frontend project on this account)
 > cdk bootstrap

 This is a one time step, even if you recreate the container